Skip to main content

 Users such as organizational leadership who need visibility into program performance and service delivery, but don’t have a role in providing services.

-Let’s imagine you have a new program director at your organization.
+Imagine you have a new program director at your organization.
 The user has the Program Management Standard User profile assigned, but needs their access extended with a permission set.
-To practice, let’s create a user and apply the PMM: Manage permission set to their user record in our Trailhead Playground.
-Follow along in the Trailhead Playground you connected in that Set Up a Program Management Module Trial for Trailhead project so you can verify your work at the end of the step.
+To practice, let’s create a user and apply the PMM: Manage permission set to their user record in your Trailhead Playground.
+Follow along in the Trailhead Playground you connected in the Set Up a Program Management Module Trial for Trailhead project so you can verify your work at the end of the step.

 Note

-If you haven’t connected your Playground, stop now and complete the Set Up a Program Management Module Trial for Trailhead project first.
+If you haven’t connected your Playground, stop now and complete the Set Up a Program Management Module Trial for Trailhead project.
 Then select your Playground in the Verify Step area below, click Launch, and follow along to complete this step.

 • First Name: Gia